 Here’s what you’ll need: A Bachelors Degree - any type - and usually also a certification, such as the TEFL - Teaching English as a Foreign Language, a TESOL - Teaching English to Speakers of Other Languages, or a CELTA - Certificate in English Language Teaching to Adults.
 Generally, contracts are 1-year and renewable.
 We recommend MyTEFL.net if you want to start out this way too.
 Make sure you check the country/program you are interested in to see which language test they require.
 If they require anything other than TEFL, check GoOverseas to find alternate programs.

 Additionally, if you are not a Native English Speaker, you may still be able to choose this option; however, it does depend on the country and the type of visa you are applying for - but you will generally also require a TOEFL in that case.
-See the free TOEFL prep below from edX.
+Additionally, check out the free TOEFL prep from edX.

 You may have heard of "remote-work", but have you ever tried to find a job that allows you to do it 100% of the time and from anywhere that you go?
 Most remote work is temporary, for a few weeks or maybe even a few months at a time and permitted as part of your regular job (if it is allowed).
 Some remote jobs will allow you to work remotely 100% of the time but require you to be situated in a specific region or country.
 When we looked into remote work for ourselves, it appeared that the ones that were available were also mostly within a handful of categories, such as developer or content creators, that we didn't really fit into at that time.
-However, training at places like Kaplan IT Training can help get you the skills.
-Additionally, if you have the skills, you can sign up with Fiverr and start showcasing your work for some quick cash.
+If you don’t yet have the skills, we recommend checking out our Free Nomad MBA so that you can learn everything you need to know to land a Digital Nomad job!
+If you do have the skills, you can sign up with Fiverr and start showcasing your work for some quick side cash and experience.
+However, if you’re serious about working remotely, we would recommend doing a little extra research and finding a company that allows for 100% remote work without being location specific - like Scott’s Cheap Flights.

 A few other sites would recommend remote work boards - but most are focused only on technical jobs.
 Here are a few of the Remote Work Boards that might be worth checking out: Working Nomads, Jobbatical, Flex Jobs, Remote OK, The Remote Working Company, We Work Remotely, Remote.co, Jobspresso, and Skip The Drive.